ctoec/data-visualization/README.md

       - For backfilling data this approach does not work because data wasn't in the DB for some of these periods.
 March 8th will be the date that is used in this case since it was the first deadline for data submission.
   - C4K data is not included
+  - Capacity data is pulled directly from the funding space table and only includes CDC and SS data.
+School Readiness data is unreliable and Head Start doesn't have defined spaces.

 #### Reference data

 - `src/data_integration/july_2020/reference_data/fpl_and_smi.csv` is copied from data given to Skylight by OEC in 2020.
 - `src/demand_estimation/oec_smi_data.csv` is the current (3/2021) data used by OEC to calculate State Median Income (SMI) and Poverty Level.
+   - Poverty levels come from https://aspe.hhs.gov/poverty-guidelines
+   - State SMI numbers come from https://www.ctcare4kids.com/income-guidelines-for-new-applications/
 - `src/data_integration/july_2020/reference_data/site_lat_long_lookup.json` is a json dictionary with a store of data collected from the Census API keyed with the called address.
 - `src/data_integration/historical_care_4_kids/` is data crawled from `https://www.ctcare4kids.com/care-4-kids-program/reports/`, which contains town-level enrollment reports giving the number of enrolled children in each of a variety of care settings.
 Data from 2018 is missing, so the most reliable "five year span" includes four years of data: 2016-17 and 2019-20.